 Minneapolis is the main business center between Chicago and Seattle and is home to a diverse economy of commerce, finance, transportation, healthcare, and technology.
 The Twin Cities has the 5th-highest concentration of major corporate headquarters and receives consistently high rankings as a great city to live, work, and play.

-Read on to learn why the Minneapolis real estate market will still be a good investment in 2020.
+Read on to learn what makes the Minneapolis real estate market worth considering in 2022.

-- City of Minneapolis is home to more than 425,000 residents with about 3.6 million people living in the Minneapolis-St. Paul Twin Cities region.
+- City of Minneapolis is home to nearly 430,000 residents with nearly 3.7 million people living in the Minneapolis-St. Paul Twin Cities region.

-- Minneapolis is the largest city in Minnesota and the 46th-largest in the U.S.
+- Minneapolis is the largest city in Minnesota and the 16th-largest metropolitan area in the U.S.

 - Twin Cities is the 3rd-largest economy and population center in the Midwest, just behind Chicago and Detroit.

-- Forbes reports Minneapolis had a net inbound migration of 3,600 people last year.
+- The U.S. Census Bureau reports Minneapolis had a net inbound migration of 47,376 people over the past 10 years.